peterkhe1999/CheatSheet/OSEP/README.md

 ## Phishing PreTexting

 1. With the text created, mark it and navigate to `Insert > Quick Parts > AutoTexts` and `Save Selection to AutoText Gallery`
-2. In the Create New Building Block dialog box, we'll enter the name "`TheDoc`"
+2. In the Create New Building Block dialog box, enter the name "TheDoc"

 ```VB
 Sub Document_Open()